TaitoUnited/terraform-google-project-resources/README.md

 * [Digital Ocean project resources](https://registry.terraform.io/modules/TaitoUnited/project-resources/digitalocean)
 * [Full-stack template (Helm chart for Kubernetes)](https://github.com/TaitoUnited/taito-charts/tree/master/full-stack)

 This module creates resources for only one project.
 That is, such resources should already exist that are shared among multiple projects (e.g. users, roles, vpc networks, kubernetes, database clusters).
-You can create a shared kubernetes-based infrastructure with the [Google Cloud Kubernetes infrastructure](https://registry.terraform.io/modules/TaitoUnited/kubernetes-infrastructure/google) module (place it to an another GCP project).
+You can create a shared kubernetes-based infrastructure with the [Google Cloud Kubernetes infrastructure](https://registry.terraform.io/modules/TaitoUnited/kubernetes-infrastructure/google) module.
 You can also reuse this [Google Cloud project resources](https://registry.terraform.io/modules/TaitoUnited/project-resources/google) module for GCP project administration and to create resources that are shared among multiple projects within the same GCP project:

 ```
 members: